Interests

 • Garden design:

-• I run a small company to do this of which I am the sole employee at the moment, though I hire contract support for accounting (employed and paid for by my business) and then work with landscape contractors, horticulturists, various nurseries and product sellers to install and plant the garden (employed and paid for by my clients).
+• I run a small company of which I am the sole employee, though I hire contract support for accounting (paid for by my business) and then work with landscape contractors, horticulturists, various nurseries and product sellers to install and plant the garden (employed and paid for by my clients).

 • I receive no incentive from any of these suppliers.
 A choice I made at the start of opening my business in 2018 to run an honest and transparent business for my clients.
 It also means I am not wedded to any one supplier and can instead work with the best for each different need.